The Data View: Editing SKOS Thesauri

 The Scheme Section (as of all the data section) is composed of two main areas: the structure on the left, and the resource view on the right.
 However, differently from other resources, the structure page offers a simple list, and not a tree (or, better, in a forest) as skos:ConceptSchemes have no taxonomic relation among them.
 Concept schemes provide containers for concepts in a thesaurus.
 Depending on the literature, it is also possible to say that concept schemes identify different thesauri in a same dataset.
 Whatever the terminology, the objective of concept schemes is to allow different views on a shared pool of concepts.

 The Scheme section allows to create and destroy skos concept schemes.
-When the usual + button is clicked, a form allows the user to prompt the concept scheme information.
+When the usual + button is clicked, a form prompts the user for the information required to create a new scheme.
 The form is composed of the following elements:

 - Label: when a concept scheme is created, a label will be attached to it.
 The label will be generated with the prompted text and with a structure following the lexicalization model specified for the project (rdfs:label, skos or skos-xl labels, using preferred labels for the latter two models)